marcpaterno/spack_retreat/revised_work.md

 The tools we deliver must support:

 1. The DSSL division's development of a new framework for the DUNE collaboration.
-2. The DSSL division's continued support of art and related softwre (the *critic suite*) on AL9
+2. The DSSL division's continued support of art and related software (the *critic suite*) on AL9
 3. The DSSL division's continued support of the LArSoft toolkit.
 4. Experiments that choose to use these tools for creation of their own software development and releases.